Last updated on September 9th, 2022

 - Females have ovaries while males have testes in the pelvic region.

 These glands make hormones, release them into the bloodstream and control their production.
-For example, Adrenal glands release the hormone adrenaline that regulates the body’s immune system, blood pressure, stress response, etc.
+For example, the Adrenal glands release the hormone adrenaline that regulates the body’s immune system, blood pressure, stress response, etc.

 Similarly, Pancreas makes and controls the hormone insulin.
 Insulin’s main function is to regulate blood sugar levels in the body .